By Harleen Kaur

 Swami Sivananda Saraswati re-commended this pranayama in his book, Kundalini Yoga:

-When you practise the following, concentrate on the mooladhara chakra at the base of the spinal column, which is triangular in form and which is the seat of the kundalini shakti.
+When you practice the following, concentrate on the Muladhara chakra at the base of the spinal column, which is triangular in form and which is the seat of the kundalini shakti.
 Close the right nostril with your right thumb.
 Inhale through the left nostril till you count three Oms slowly.

 Imagine that you are drawing the prana with the atmospheric air.
 Then close the left nostril with your little and ring fingers of the right hand.
 Then retain the breath for 12 Oms.
 Send the current down the spinal column straight into the triangular lotus, the mooladhara chakra.